 Rosenwald was captivated.
-During this Jim Crow era, the educational offerings to African Americans, and many residents of the rural South in general, were miserably inadequate.
-Soon he and Washington were ramping up the program, eventually building schools all across the South over more than 20 years.
+Only 5 percent of slaves had been literate.
+And during the Jim Crow era, educational offerings to African Americans (and many residents of the rural South in general) were miserably inadequate.
+Soon Rosenwald and Washington were ramping up their program, eventually building schools all across the South over more than 20 years.
 There were correlated efforts to train teachers to serve in the new schools, and funds to provide libraries and workshops for students.
 These facilities would never have materialized absent this aggressive philanthropy, and they had both immediate and deeply enduring effects.

 By 1932, the year Julius died, an astonishing 4,977 Rosenwald schools, and 380 complementary buildings, had been erected in every Southern locale with a significant black population.
 Fully 35 percent of all black children in the South (and 27 percent of black children period) were educated that year in a Rosenwald school.
+A 2011 study by two Federal Reserve economists found that children with access to a Rosenwald school advanced more than a year ahead of other students, and that the Rosenwald schools were a huge factor in equalizing the educational levels of black and white students in the South.
 America would be a very different, and lesser, nation absent this philanthropic inspiration (which outflanked a scandalous dereliction of duty by a variety of governments).

 In the rural-school program and all the rest of his giving, the way in which Rosenwald made his philanthropic investments was often as inspired as his underlying cause.
 For sheer canniness in donating resources, Julius Rosenwald may have been America’s most innovative and influential donor ever.